Categories: Science

 …For most parts of the United Kingdom, Christmas is right at the beginning of the period when it’s likely to snow.
 Looking at climate history, wintry weather is more likely between January and March than December.
 Snow or sleet falls on average 5 days in December, compared to 7.6 days in January, 6.8 days in February and 6 days in March.

 In 2010 83% of the UK’s Met Office stations recorded snow on the ground and 19% recorded sleet and snow showers on Christmas Day which “was extremely unusual.”
 By contrast in 2009 57% of stations had snow on the ground but fewer, 13%, recorded sleet or snow showers.
-Of course, all this depends on where in the UK you are: the further north, the greater your chances of snowy Christmas Day.
+Of course, all this depends on where in the UK you are: the further north, the greater your chances of a snowy Christmas Day.
 Between 2005 and 2008 no ground snow or snow/sleet showers were recorded.

 Looking specifically at Christmas 2011 the Met Office says December 25 will be warm and breezy and “[it] is likely to be far from memorable in the record books.”